 www.clarinetlist.com for information and to

-Shannon has presented at numerous national conferences.
-Her article "An Analysis of Jennifer Higdon's Clarinet Sonata" was published in the the Winter 2018 edition of the National Association of College Wind and Percussion
+Dr. McDonald's article "An Analysis of Jennifer Higdon's Clarinet Sonata" was published in the the Winter 2018 edition of the National Association of College Wind and Percussion Instructors Journal.

-Shannon received her Bachelor of Music in Performance from Kennesaw State University (Kennesaw, GA), and her Master of Arts in Instrumental Pedagogy from Texas Woman's University (Denton, TX).
-She is currently a candidate for the Doctor of Musical Arts in Instrumental Performance at the Frost School of Music, University of Miami.
-She holds memberships with Pi Kappa Lambda, the International Clarinet Association, and the National Association of College Wind and Percussion Instructors.
-Currently she resides in Homestead, Florida with her husband and three cats, Aja, Eleanor Rigby, and Daryl Dixon.
+Dr. McDonald received her DMA from the Frost School of Music at the University of Miami, under the guidance of Dr. Margaret Donaghue Flavin.
+She holds memberships with Pi Kappa Lambda, the International Clarinet Association, the College Music Society, Texas Music Educators Association, and the National Association of College Wind and Percussion Instructors.
+Currently she resides in McKinney, Texas, with her husband and three cats, Aja, Eleanor Rigby, and Daryl Dixon.